menu

 Operating environment

-The demand for MacGregor’s cargo and load handling solutions is impacted by the level of merchant ship contracting, which by the end of 2023 amounted to 1,6322 (2022: 1,2863).
-In the offshore sector, the number of new contracts was 1222 (1373).
-In 2024, the number of new merchant vessel orders is projected to be 1,577, and in the offshore sector 2044.
+The demand for MacGregor’s solutions is impacted by the level of merchant ship and offshore newbuilding contracting at shipyards.
+By the end of the second quarter, the new ship orders amounted to 898, including also 72 mobile offshore units (Q1–Q2 2023: 683).
+In 2024, the number of new vessel orders is projected to be 1,879 (FY 2023: 2,114 as per 1 July 2024).3

 Short term risks and uncertainties

-Developments in the global economy and cargo flows have a direct effect on Cargotec’s operating environment and customers’ willingness to invest.
+Developments in the global economy have a direct effect on Cargotec’s operating environment and customers’ willingness to invest.
 Changes in the global economy and supply chains, geopolitical tensions and wars, energy availability, sanctions and trade wars can have an impact on global flow of goods and therefore on the demand of Cargotec’s solutions.

 Cargotec is exposed to climate-related risks via environmental, regulatory, and technological changes, and due to the commitments it has made to reduce emissions.
 The evaluation of the financial impacts of climate change on Cargotec is complicated because the occurrence and timing of the resulting effects are difficult to predict, let alone quantify.
 To reduce emissions generated in its supply chain, Cargotec must reduce emissions through its whole supply chain from raw materials to components and manufacturing, which may result in changes in the suppliers used, limit the number of potential suppliers, and increase costs.

 The reduction of emissions related to the use of Cargotec's products can only be achieved if there is sufficient demand for low-emission products.
 In order to achieve this, Cargotec must succeed in developing and selling low-emission products.
 Cargotec's product development has a critical role in achieving this.
-Cargotec has invested heavily to electrify its product offering and customers are increasingly choosing low-emission products although the majority of products sold are still based on combustible engine technology.
+Cargotec has invested heavily to electrify its product offering and customers are increasingly choosing low-emission products although the majority of products sold are still based on conventional technologies.
 In the future, Cargotec's product offering may be based on multiple low-emission technologies, which may increase complexity and cost.

 Reaching the set emission targets requires efforts in every aspect of Cargotec's business.
 In addition to being exposed to climate-related risks, the ongoing transition process causes new risks, the realisation of which can have significant financial effects.
 These effects can lead, for example, to impairments of assets due to the shortened life cycles of products, as well as additional costs related to the introduction of new technologies, which may arise in product development, the realisation of project risks, the growth of inventories, and new types of warranty defects.
 In addition, tightening regulation may directly limit Cargotec's product offering.

 Cargotec is involved in certain legal disputes, investigations and trials.
 The interpretation of international agreements and legislation may weaken the predictability of the end results of legal disputes and trials.
+Further, Cargotec is involved in governmental business with specific requirements.
+Failing to comply with such requirements may lead to penalties or exclusion from government tenders.

 Risks regarding Cargotec’s acquisitions are related to, for example, the knowledge of local markets, authority processes, customers, corporate culture, integration, costs, achieving targets, as well as key employees.